turbot/steampipe-plugin-twitter/docs/tables/twitter_search_recent.md

 The `twitter_search_recent` table provides insights into the most recent search queries made on Twitter.
 As a data analyst, you can explore query-specific details through this table, including the query text, the timestamp of the query, and other related metadata.
 Use it to understand user behavior, track trending topics, or analyze the popularity of certain keywords or hashtags.

+**Important Notes**
+- Search the last 7 days of public tweets using the [Twitter search syntax and operators](https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query).
+- The `query` field must be set in the `where` clause.
+- To prevent excess API quota use, results are limited to `max_results_per_query` by default.

 ## Examples

 ### Tweets matching a hashtag